-In order to enable organizations to operate a mutual self-help housing program, Rural Development provides grant funds to operate and oversee mutual self-help housing programs.
-Each TA grant is usually for a period of up to two years, and is available to public and private nonprofit organizations and units of state or local government.
-The amount of grant funds an organization can receive is based upon how many houses they build in a grant period.
-An organization can receive 15% of the average cost of a new home financed under the 502 program in their area, for every home they are planning to build.
+In order to enable organizations to operate a mutual self-help housing program, Rural Development provides grant funds to operate and oversee the program.
+Each technical assistance (TA) grant is usually for a period of up to two years, and is available to public and private nonprofit organizations, federally-recognized Tribes and units of state or local government.
+The amount of grant funds an organization can receive is based primarily upon how many houses they build in a grant period.
+An organization can receive up to 15% of the average cost of a new home financed under the 502 program in their area, for every home they are planning to build or an average TA cost per equivalent unit that does not exceed the difference between the equivalent value of modest homes in the area and the average mortgage of the participating families minus \$1,000.

-Activities that are allowable uses of Section 523 Technical Assistance grant funds include:
+Activities that are allowable uses of Section 523 technical assistance grant funds include:

-- Recruiting eligible households to participate in the self-help program; - Hold training meetings with participants on the self-help process and homeownership topics such as mortgages, insurances, taxes, and maintenance;

-- Assisting participants obtain and develop building sites; obtaining or creating Rural Development-approved house plans and helping participants select theirs; - Helping participants bid and select building supplies and subcontractors; train participants in construction techniques and provide construction supervision; - Supervise participant Section 502 loan accounting, including; - O Totaling invoices and itemizing payments to suppliers and subcontractors; - Maintaining records of deposits and withdrawals; - o Preparing checks (accompanied with invoices and statements).
+- Recruit eligible households to participate in the self-help program - Hold training meetings with participants on the self-help process and homeownership topics such as mortgages, insurances, taxes, and maintenance - Assist participants to obtain and develop building sites; obtaining or creating Rural Developmentapproved house plans and helping participants select theirs - Help participants bid and select building supplies and subcontractors; train participants in construction techniques and provide construction supervision - Supervise participant Section 502 loan accounting, including: - Totaling invoices and itemizing payments to suppliers and subcontractors - o Maintaining records of deposits and withdrawals - Preparing checks (accompanied with invoices and statements)

-Disallowed activities using Section 523 Technical Assistance grant funds include:
+Disallowed activities using Section 523 Technical Assistance grant funds are:

-- The use of any TA funds to pay staff to provide labor on the houses; - Purchasing any real estate or building materials for participating families; - Paying any debts, expenses or costs which should be the responsibility of the participating families; - Any lobbying activities as prohibited in OMB Circular A-122.
+- The use of any TA funds to pay staff to provide labor on the houses - Purchasing any real estate or building materials for participating families - Paying any debts, expenses or costs which should be the responsibility of the participating families - Any lobbying activities as prohibited in 2 CFR 200 Subpart F